 The resin brands available in Europe are subject to strict quality standards.
 They are considered non-toxic in the cured state.
-They are non-flammable, odourless, contain no solvents and emit hardly any vapours.
+They are non-flammable, odorless, contain no solvents and emit hardly any vapors.
 In addition, high-quality resin types cure crystal clear and are also usually UV-resistant.
 Cheaper brands, however, often tend to yellow.
 When buying epoxy resin, there are some things to consider.

 We would like to present some resins that we use for our own artworks and can therefore also recommend, with their different properties:

 Price / Performance Recommendation: PRO MARINE ProArt Resin

 ProMarine has developed an Epoxy Resin, especially for Art applications.
 Its perfect consistency makes it easy to create beautiful Resin Art Paintings and coat all kinds of Art, as well as creating resin jewelry.